Ruby Ridge standoff: Rules of engagement allowing deadly force

-Deployment of sniper/observers, ROE understanding
+Reactions to "green light" for use of deadly force

 On August 22, the second day of the siege, between 2:30 and 3:30 pm, the FBI HRT sniper/observer teams were briefed and deployed to the cabin on foot.

 According to the RRTF report to the DOJ, there were various views and interpretations taken of these ROEs by members of FBI SWAT teams in action at the Ruby Ridge site.
 Denver SWAT team leader Gregory Sexton described them as "severe" and "inappropriate."
 Two members of the Denver SWAT team said they were "strong" and a "departure from the ... standard deadly force policy", "inappropriate", and of a sort one "had never been given" before.
 The latter of these two members said that "other SWAT team members were taken aback by the Rules and that most of them clung to the FBI's standard deadly force policy."
 Another team member responded to the briefing on the ROE with "[y]ou've gotta be kidding."

-But most of the FBI HRT sniper/observers accepted the ROE as modifying the deadly force policy.
+However, most of the FBI HRT sniper/observers accepted the ROE as modifying the deadly force policy.
 According to later interviews, HRT sniper Dale Monroe saw the ROE as a "green light" to shoot armed adult males on sight, and HRT sniper Edward Wenger believed that if he observed armed adults, he could use deadly force, but he was to follow standard deadly force policy for all other individuals.
 Fred Lanceley, the FBI Hostage Negotiator at Ruby Ridge, was "surprised and shocked" at the ROE, the most severe rules he had heard in more than 300 hostage situations.
 He later characterized the ROE as being inconsistent with standard policy.
 The 1996 Senate report criticized the ROE as "virtual shoot-on-sight orders."

-Sniper shoots: R. Weaver is wounded, V. Weaver is killed
+August 22 sniper shots: the death of Vicki Weaver and wounding of Randy Weaver

 Before the negotiators arrived at the cabin, FBI sniper Lon Horiuchi, from a position over 200 yd north and above the Weaver cabin, shot and wounded Randy Weaver in the back with the bullet exiting his right armpit, while he was lifting the latch on the shed to visit the body of his dead son.
 (The sniper testified at the later trial that he had put his crosshairs on Weaver's spine, but Weaver moved at the last second.)
 As Weaver, his 16-year-old daughter Sara, and Harris ran back toward the cabin, Horiuchi fired a second bullet, wounding Harris in the chest.
 This bullet killed Vicki Weaver, who was standing behind the door of the cabin when Harris entered.
 Vicki was holding the Weavers' 10-month-old baby Elisheba.